Video Monetization

 Reasons to avoid Vidyard

-• Lack of design control: Users say that customization options for the player and layout are more limited than some competitors.
+• Lack of design control: Users say that customization options for the player and layout are more limited than those of some competitors.

 • Advanced features: Features are more complex and may require a bit of a learning curve as you get started.